radiomuseum/cohiradia-website/src/dummy_transfer.md

     Wav header editor for post-editing or creating wav headers Synthesizer for creating your own AM bands (modulation of any number of carriers with audio content of your choice)

-COHIWizard is available for both Windows and Linux.
+COHIWizard is available for both [Windows](#windows) and [Linux](#linux).
 An executable version (exe) is available for Windows.
-In addition, COHIWizard is freely available as open Python source code on Github.
+In addition, COHIWizard is freely available as open Python source code on [Github](https://github.com/hermy-sf/COHIWizard).
 Currently, only the Python version is available for Linux.

-If you want to run COHIWizard under Python, you will find the installation instructions in the README file on the GITHUB repository.
+If you want to run COHIWizard under Python, you will find the installation instructions in the [README-Datei](https://github.com/hermy-sf/COHIWizard/blob/main/README.md) file on the GITHUB repository.

-If you want to access the latest version, which is still under development, please refer to the Experimental Version section.
+If you want to access the latest version, which is still under development, please refer to the [EExperimental Version](#experimentelleV) section.

 Bug reports for version 2.2.x are welcome.

 # Hardware Support